IIIF/api/source/api/content-state/0.2/index.md

 ## 2. Content State
 {: #content-state}

 A content state is a JSON-LD data structure that uses the models described by the [IIIF Presentation API][prezi-api] and [W3C Web Annotation Data Model][org-w3c-webanno] specifications.
-Viewers built to those specifications will already understand at least some of these models.
-This specification shows how a content state is passed to the viewer from another system or application, so that the viewer can show the intended part of the resource (or resources) to the user.
-A viewer can also _export_ a state, for example to enable a user to share a particular view with another user or publish it as a reference or citation.

-The content state data structure must allow the client to load the resources required, and present a particular part of the resource to the user.
+The data structure is a description of a resource, or part of a resource.
+This data structure must allow the client to load the resources required, and present a particular part of the resource to the user.
 While _load Manifest M_ is the simplest case, a more complex content state would provide more detail about the intended target, for example:

 * _load Manifest M, navigate to Canvas C, and zoom in to the region defined by xywh=X,Y,W,H_
 * _load Manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_

 Such a description can be expressed as an Annotation that targets the intended resource, or part of the resource.
+This content state must be easily _passed_ to web applications, for example, as a query string parameter, or an HTML `data-` attribute.

 ### 2.1.
 Annotation Model for Content State